Online Master of Business Administration Curriculum

 |Corporate Finance (I)||2 Credits|

 This course presents the central concepts and analytic methods of corporate finance.
-MBA students will learn about the structure of financial markets, the techniques and language of finance, and the various responsibilities of the corporate financial manager.
+Students will learn about the structure of financial markets, the techniques and language of finance, and the various responsibilities of the corporate financial manager.
 In particular, the following issues will be addressed: the objective of creating shareholder value, valuation of corporate securities, including stocks and bonds, the risk-return relationship and its implications for finance and financial techniques for evaluating corporate investments.

 |Data Analysis||2 Credits|